Grab A Plate

 What is a Hot Chocolate Bomb?

-Don’t know what hot chocolate bombs are?
-They’re orbs of chocolate, formed in silicone candy molds, filled with instant cocoa powder, mini marshmallows, and whatever else tastes great and melts under a stream of hot milk.
+Hot chocolate bombs are orbs of chocolate, formed in silicone candy molds, filled with instant cocoa powder, mini marshmallows, and whatever else tastes great and melts under a stream of hot milk.
 For this recipe, I included crushed up peppermint candy.

-The idea: Add a chocolate bomb to a mug and stream hot milk over the top.
-The milk melts the chocolate to reveal the cocoa mix and mini marshmallows stashed inside, instantly creating a chocolaty cup of hot cocoa.
+How it works: Add a chocolate bomb to a mug and stream hot milk over the top.
+The hot milk melts the chocolate to reveal the cocoa mix and mini marshmallows stashed inside, instantly creating a chocolaty cup of hot cocoa.
+Stir and sip!

 I can’t think of anything better than hot, chocolaty cocoa on a cold night (okay – I’ll enjoy ice cream on a cold night, too, but these bombs are the bomb).

-Here I sit in Phoenix wishing for cooler temps, yet still making a batch of Peppermint Hot Chocolate Bombs.
+As I sit in Phoenix, I’m soaking up as much of the “cool” temps as possible and enjoying a batch of Peppermint Hot Chocolate Bombs.
 They’re adorable and fun to make!

 I’m willing to bet many of you have leftover candy canes from Christmas, amiright?
 I did, and in an effort to put them to good use, I decided to add them to these chocolate treats.